Azure/azure-powershell/src/EventHub/EventHub/help/Az.EventHub.md

 Updates the specified Event Hubs namespace.

 ### [Set-AzEventHubNetworkRuleSet](Set-AzEventHubNetworkRuleSet.md)
-Update the NetwrokruleSet of the given Namepsace in the current Azure subscription.
+Update the NetworkruleSet of the given Namepsace in the current Azure subscription.

 ### [Test-AzEventHubName](Test-AzEventHubName.md)
 Checks the Availability of the given NameSpace Name or Alias (DR Configuration Name)